 Work Experience Classes for Your Students

-If you would like to offer internship opportunities to your students, have connections to companies, and are willing to place students in internships with these companies, we can create a custom Cooperative Education class for you.
+If you would like to serve as the instructor for the program and offer internship opportunities to your students, have connections to companies, and are willing to place students in internships with these companies, we can create a custom Cooperative Education class for you.

-The first step is to reach out to the Cooperative Education Department to discuss your potential host sites and a timeline.
+Please reach out to the Cooperative Education Department to discuss your potential host sites and a timeline.
 Ideally this would happen in the semester before the semester you plan to first offer the internships.
 However, we recognize that great opportunities can come up suddenly, so we can build late-start, fast-track classes to accommodate opportunities as they come up.

-The second step is to reach out to your industry contacts to see if they are willing to host an internship.
+Please reach out to your industry contacts to see if they are willing to host an internship.
 The company needs to be willing to:

 • Provide an opportunity for the student to learn new skills